parteekahlawat/project-NewsLetterSubscribe/README.md

 step 2 - Open terminal at the file path (PS: Check the terminal path correctly)

-step 3 - `npm i express body-parser request https`
+step 3 - `npm i express body-parser request https nodemon` - run this command in terminal

+step 4 - `nodemon server.js` - run the command

+Now your server is live at PORT 3000 you can go to your localhost:3000

+NOTE :- Make sure to change the API key and list ID of the code

 ## Languages
 **Front End - HTML + CSS